Isdanbull/isdanbull.github.io/_posts/2022-03-06-mushrooms.md

     Best estimator achieved accuracy of 96.5%, using 8 leaves

 8 leaves, not bad!
-An overall accuracy of 96.5% is completly acceptable as well.
+An overall accuracy of 96.5% is completely acceptable as well.
 Lets take a look at the winning tree: